codatio/codat-docs/docs/integrations/accounting/xero/accounting-xero-app-partner-guidance.md

 :::caution App partnership is not always possible

-Note that Xero App Partnership is not possible for some use cases
+Note that Xero App Partnership is not possible for some use cases.

 :::